If you are in immediate danger, call 911 or the GW Police Department.

 Report an Incident to Title IX

 Reporting an incident to the Title IX office means that you are on record with the university so that we can help ensure your safety and the safety of the community.
 You are entitled to university assistance even if you do not wish to move forward with a formal complaint.
-You are encouraged to report any incident of sexual assault, sexual harassment, or relationship abuse to the Title IX office, even if you were not directly involved, and even if you would prefer to remain anonymous.
+You are encouraged to report any incident of sexual or gender-based harassment, sexual assault, sexual exploitation, intimate partner violence or stalking to the Title IX office, even if you were not directly involved, and even if you would prefer to remain anonymous.

 File a Police Report